scottvr/ascop/README.md

 ### and THAT said...

-I think PR's containing additions to the TYPOGRAPHIC_MAP with fixes for your least favorite, most peeve-y "smart" repalcements are swell.
+I think PR's containing additions to the TYPOGRAPHIC_MAP with fixes for your least favorite, most peeve-y "smart" replacements are swell.
 Let me know of (or submit a PR fixing) anything I have missed.

 ### In the meantime...